sheminusminus/processingjs-es7/README.md

 This code is then handed back to the page in the form of a `<script>` element, injected into the `<head>` (with the `{{ SKETCH_ID_PLACEHOLDER }}` part turned into a numerical identifier), which causes the browser to run it as it would any other JavaScript.
 This does a few things:

  - `3: let $p = PJS.generateDefaultScope();` this calls `Processing.generateDefaultScope`, which in turn falls through to `DefaultScope.generateDefaultScope()`, which generates the bulk of the Processing API, albeit not associated with any particular sketch yet.
  - `7: PJS.onSketchLoad($p);` this calls `Processing.onSketchLoad()` with the scoping object generated above as argument.
-This function crosslinks the incoming sketch with some cached values before its javascript source get injected into the page, and then wraps the sketch in a `SketchRunner` object, which is responsible for the whole "animation" thing.
+This function crosslinks the incoming sketch with some cached values it knows about from before the javascript source got injected into the page, and then wraps the sketch in a `SketchRunner` object, which is responsible for the whole "animation" thing.
  - the `SketchRunner` performs the hooking of sketch-specific API functions and constants into the generic scope object it was passed, and now we have an actually fully functioning sketch object.
 We just need to run it.
  - Unsurprisingly, this is the final function call in `Processing.onSketchLoad` before it returns.